Hollywood’s writers might not be the only entertainment industry workers on strike for much longer.

 The Screen Actors Guild and the American Federation of Television and Radio Artists (a labour union representing actors across film, television, and radio) will soon begin negotiating a new contract with the Alliance of Motion Picture and Television Producers (a trade association that represents film studios, broadcast television networks, and streaming services).
 The contract will determine, amongst other things, how actors are paid by studios for their work.

 Ahead of the negotiations beginning in earnest in June, the SAG-AFTRA National Board unanimously recommended that its members vote to authorise a strike.
-In and of itself, that doesn’t guarantee a strike, but would instead empower the SAG-AFTRA negotiators to later call a strike should negotiations with the AMPTPs eventually necessitate it.
+In and of itself, that didn’t guarantee a strike, but instead empowered the SAG-AFTRA negotiators to later call a strike should negotiations with the AMPTPs eventually necessitate it.

 Why might SAG-AFTRA strike?